FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/index.md

 ```

 Once you have created a client, you need to pass its `publicId` to the authorize endpoint.
 You also need
-to specify a redirect uri as sell as a response type.
+to specify a redirect uri as well as a response type.

 ```php
 return $this->redirect($this->generateUrl('fos_oauth_server_authorize', array(